Stop knots are widely used in sea angling for the following reasons:

 8. Continue to pull and until the stop knot forms.

-9. The neoprene stop knot can now be moved into the desired place on the line.
+9. The neoprene stop knot can now be moved into the required place on the line.

 10. The completed stop knot in place on the line.

 Neoprene rig tubing stop knots are strong, versatile and much easier to tie than power gum stop knots.
-For these reasons they are now the most popular way of making a moveable stop on the sea fishing rig.
+For these reasons, they are now the most popular way of making a moveable stop on a sea fishing rig.
+Purchase Gemini Rig Tubing from Amazon by clicking here.